halcyon-labs/blog/_posts/2016-07-13-eagle-has-landed.markdown

 Note: All source code for this tutorial is available at  https://github.com/swarthout/feathers-apollo.
 I will try to keep this repository in sync with this blog post, but if conflicts do arise, the repository is probably right.

-First install Node.js and NPM. then enter the following commands into you command line:
+First install Node.js and NPM. then enter the following commands into your command line:

 ```sh
 $ npm install -g feathers-cli